 The following principles and procedures have been established to deal with potential conflicts of interest which the Manager (including its Directors, executive officers and employees) may encounter in managing CCT:

-- the Manager is a dedicated manager to CCT and will not manage any other REIT or be involved in any other real property business;
+- the Manager will not manage any other REIT or be involved in any other real property business;

 - all resolutions at meetings of the Board in relation to matters concerning CCT must be decided by a majority vote of the Directors, including at least one ID;